The heterogeneous impact of the EU-Canada agreement with causal machine learning: Empirical strategy

 \subsubsection{Effects on the intensive margin}

-We can evaluate the impact of the new trade regime on the intensive margin after looking at the moments of the entire distribution produced by the entries we obtain from the matrix of counterfactuals.
-In this case, we prefer to express the treatment effect on treated from eq. \ref{eq: tet} as a ratio, to comment in relative terms and on percentage points, in the form:
+We can evaluate the impact of the new trade regime on the intensive margin by examining the moments of the entire distribution generated by the entries in the counterfactual matrix.
+In this case, we prefer to express the idiosyncratic treatment effect on treated from eq. \ref{eq: tet} as a ratio, to comment in relative terms and on percentage points, in the form: